deepskystacker/DSS/Installers/README.txt

 10. Revert to exiv2 28.3 and remove the xmp feature as this broke the CMake build.

+11. Change to FITS compression support code to work round problems with () and [] in file-ids.

 Changes for DeepSkyStacker 6.1.0
 ================================